Engee documentation

 end

-In this example, the function fname takes two arguments x and y, calculates the square of x and adds 4y to it.
-The result of the last expression (z + 4y) is automatically returned as the result of the function.
+In this example, the function fname accepts two arguments x and y, calculates the square x and adds to it 4y.
+The result of the last expression (z + 4y) is automatically returned as a result of the function.

 gname(x, y) = x^2 + 4y

-This syntax is convenient for simple functions that can be written in a single line.
-It makes the code more concise and easy to read.
+This syntax is convenient for simple functions that can be written in one line.
+It makes the code more concise and easier to read.

 Function call